 #5 Arbitrage strategy

-To make significant profits with arbitrage strategy, you will need to trade in large positions.
+To make significant profits with the arbitrage strategy, you will need to trade in large positions.
 Specifically, the strategy implies finding price imbalances in the market and making a benefit out of it.
-However, usually, the differences in prices are microscopic and quickly eliminated when discovered.
+While the differences in prices are unseen, they are eliminated quickly when discovered.

 In addition, one popular strategy in this classification is triangular arbitrage.
 It involves two currency pairs and a currency cross between two of them.